Randoffin/Global-Maternal-Mortality-Analysis-1990-2021-/README.md

 One csv dataset was used: Maternal Mortality.csv

 Dataset Link: https://www.kaggle.com/datasets/iamsouravbanerjee/maternal-mortality-dataset
-This data is created from Human Develoement Reports of the United Nations Development Programme (UNDP).
+This dataset is created from Human Develoement Reports of the United Nations Development Programme (UNDP).
 This dataset falls under the Creative Commons Attribution 3.0 License [https://hdr.undp.org/terms-use].

 iii.
 Process